What A Difference a Word Makes

-When selling a home, the words your agent uses to describe your home is critical.
+When selling a home, the words your agent uses to describe your home are critical.
 The most important of those words will be used in the MLS listing.
 The words crafted to describe a home need to tell a story that resonates with buyers.
 Potential buyers are going to see the exact same words on popular websites such as Zillow, Trulia, and Realtor.com.
-Those few words (in Arizona only the first 800 characters will appear on the main page of the listing) and a couple of pictures have to capture a person’s attention in seconds, or they are on to the next listing.
+Those few words and a couple of pictures have to capture a person’s attention in seconds, or they are on to the next listing.

 With our focus on the North Scottsdale luxury market, we found that punchy, well-written copy really can make a difference.
 Descriptions control the number of people that view your property and can also affect how long it takes to sell.

 We recently analyzed all the descriptive content of listings in the area’s luxury market.
 This content is taken from the property descriptions Realtors place on the MLS.
 Are different words used in the description of luxury properties that sell in 30 days different when compared those that remain on the market more than 500 days?

 The answer is a resounding yes.